 Launch your development environment anywhere

-the container.
-At this point, you are ready to make a commit.
-This works on any machine that runs a
+this point, you are ready to make a commit.
+This works on any machine that runs a modern browser,

 If you prefer working in your locally installed VS Code, install the GitHub Codespaces extension and connect to any of your Codespaces or launch a new one.
 Your development container runs in the cloud, but it feels like developing locally.
 Since all the heavy lifting is done in the cloud, even an underpowered Macbook Air makes for an excellent development machine.